anavuongdin/manipulathor/README.md

 # visual-object-manipulation
-Repository for storing files in deploying the Visual Object Manipulation projecvt
+Repository for storing files in deploying the Visual Object Manipulation project